-Growing up there have been ghost stories that I have often ended up listening to with unrivalled heed.
+Growing up there have been ghost stories that I have often ended up listening to with unrivaled heed.
 Some so impalpable that one would grow an instant disconnect towards, whilst some too riveting to shake off.
 Even after all these years when I think about it, it puts me in a transfixed gaze at the dry air ahead.
-As I try to visualize every tiny aspect of my grandmother’s aura, when she expounded about the notorious water ghost.
+As I try to visualize every tiny aspect of my grandmother’s aura as she expounded about the notorious water ghost, I get the chills.

 Granny Ghost Stories on Pandubba